brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-wakka.md

 ## Background, Alignment, and Personality

-Wakka is a professional athlete, so that provides a pretty easy analogy for the background: the **Athlete** background from Mythic Odysseys of Theros.
+Wakka is a professional athlete, so that provides a pretty easy analogy for the background: the **Athlete** background from _Mythic Odysseys of Theros_.
 This grants proficiency with both the Athletics and Acrobatics skills, both of which can be useful for a highly physical character.
 Athlete characters also start with a leather ball, which can be your trademark blitzball.

 If you don’t want to be a professional athlete, Wakka is also a small-town boy who grew up isolated from the larger cities and aspects of civilization, making him a good fit for the **Outlander** background.
 This also grants proficiency in Athletics, but goes with Survival as a second skill—useful and thematic for any Ranger.
 This background works particularly well with the Hunter conclave, if you’re choosing to tailor your character’s story to that.